Fix version mismatch errors

 Look for version information in the startup logs.

-Review the release compatibility matrix to find compatible versions for:
+Review the release compatibility matrix to identify the correct versions for your components:

 Update your package.json with compatible versions from the matrix: